WMUStudent21/gdscwmu-constitution/README.md

 ## Article VIII: Advisors

-GSDCWMU will have an adviser selected by the Elected Officers from among faculty or staff who wish to advise GDSC WMU.
+GSDC WMU will have an adviser selected by the Elected Officers from among faculty or staff who wish to advise GDSC WMU.
 They shall be responsible for advising GDSC WMU as a registered student organization at WMU.
 They shall serve for as long as they and the Elected Officers see fit.